paulghaddad/baby_site/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 title: A Food Education
 date: 2016-09-20T14:04:00.000Z
-description: Raising a picky eater was one of my biggest fears as a parent.
+description: One of my biggest fears as a parent was raising a picky eater.
 featuredpost: false
 featuredimage: /img/img_9183.jpeg
 tags:
   - food
 ---
 M﻿y husband and I are adventurous eaters and enjoy good, fresh food.
-When Hayden began solids, I wanted him to eat a variety of foods and appreciate a good meal, too.
+When Hayden began solids, I wanted him to eat a variety of foods and appreciate a good meal.

 How does a mama help make that happen?!

-I﻿'m not sure there's one right answer, but let me share what I’ve done.
-Instead of treating mealtime as another task, I think of it as a learning opportunity.
+I﻿'m not sure there's one right answer, but let me share what I’m doing -- and it doesn't involve hacks or tricks.
+Rather it's a different attitude.

+I think of mealtime as a learning opportunity.
 It’s an educational experience.
+And I’m convinced this is the reason why Hayden loves to try new foods, and devours a range of fruits and veggies and meals like lentil soup, garlic chicken, and black bean chili.

 When I recently introduced cauliflower to Hayden, I dipped a spoon into the puree and let him smell it.
 He took a small taste and paused.